WriteSomeStuff/Transcendence/database/database_doc.md

 #### Notes
 - Dates in TEXT type as ISO-8601 string (e.g., YYYY-MM-DD HH:MM:SS)

 ## Indexes
+**Purpose**: Helps improve query performance.
+Normal lookup is on `rowid` (INTEGER PRIMARY KEY) with relationship: (rowid, row).
+Index adds an opposite relationship: (row, rowid).
+SQLite uses a Balanced-tree (B-tree) structure to organize indexes, assuring the amount of data is balanced on both sides.
+Therefore the number of levels traversed to locate a row is always the same approximate number.
+So the index gets added to the B-tree structure, ensuring faster query performance on this row.
 | **Table** | **Indexed Column** |
 | --- | --- |
 | user | `username` |